-Second, it remains unknown whether human children engage in backwards blocking and indirect screening-off reasoning for three (or more) objects.
-To illustrate why this might bea modified version of the standard backwards blocking event children first see an ABC+ sequence followed by an A+ sequence.
+Third, it remains unknown whether human children engage in backwards blocking and indirect screening-off reasoning for three (or more) objects.
+To illustrate why this might be an important issue, consider a modified version of the standard backwards blocking event, which we implement in the current study.
+In this version, children first see an ABC+ sequence followed by an A+ sequence.
+Note that in this example children are being asked to reason about three rather than two potential causes (i.e., A-C).
 If backwards blocking reasoning is unaffected by the number of presented objects, then children should be less likely to label objects B and C as blickets compared to the same objects in a control event in which ABC+ is followed by D+.
 This question is worth addressing because if the goal is to elucidate and better understand the nature of the cognitive mechanisms that subserve causal reasoning in the real world, then it is crucial that we understand how causal reasoning unfolds in situations that mirror children’s natural environments.

+One may question whether asking children to reason about three to four objects can really tell us more about the cognitive mechanisms that underpin causal reasoning than asking children to reason about two objects.
+This is because the two situations differ trivially by at most two potential causes.
+However, if Bayesian inference is the cognitive mechanism that underpins backwards blocking reasoning in human beings, then the difference between these two settings is far from trivial.
+This is because in the two-cause setting, participants need only to determine which of four candidate causal hypotheses generated the observed data.
+However, if each object can either be a blicket or not and children are asked to reason about four blickets, then there are 24 possible combinations of blickets and non-blickets.
+In contrast, in a three- or four-cause setting like that just discussed, participants need to determine which of eight (in the case of 3 objects) or sixteen (in the case of 4 objects) hypotheses is the right none.
+This means that participants must consider up to four times as many causal hypotheses across these two situations.
+Thus, if children are sensitive to this increase in the size of the underlying hypothesis space and they possess limited information-processing abilities, then they might be expected to rely on simpler modes of processing that are better captured by associative processes than on more sophisticated forms of thinking that approximate Bayesian inference.